Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Numerical examples

-In this section we have used numerical examples to verify all of the findings of the analyses in sections \ref{sec:design}, \ref{sec:continuous} and \ref{sec:discrete}.
+In this section we have used numerical examples to verify the findings of sections \ref{sec:design}, \ref{sec:continuous} and \ref{sec:discrete}.
 The one dimensional examples demonstrated that the acoustic scheme is well suited to purely acoustic flow, while the convective scheme is unable to resolve any acoustic phenomena.
-The mixed scheme is suitable for smooth acoustic flow - resolving these phenomena with less diffusion than the acoustic scheme - although is unstable for discontinuous acoustic flow, with an undamped grid mode.
+The mixed scheme is suitable for smooth acoustic flow - resolving these phenomena with less diffusion than the acoustic scheme - although is unstable for discontinuous acoustic flow, possessing an undamped grid mode.
 Using steady flow around a two dimensional cylinder, we verified that the acoustic scheme is unsuitable for purely convective flow, whilst the convective scheme approaches the incompressible limit as $M\to0$.
 The mixed scheme also approaches the incompressible limit, avoiding the catastrophic failure of the acoustic scheme, however we saw it is susceptible to chequerboard modes on the second order convective pressure.
-Finally we saw that, unsurprisingly, neither the acoustic nor convective scheme is suitable for mixed convective-acoustic flow.
-The mixed scheme on the other hand can resolve both convective and acoustic features in the same flow, and can also achieve this with dramatically reduced upwind diffusion, as shown in the von Neumann analysis of section \ref{sec:discrete}.
+Finally we saw that neither the acoustic nor convective scheme is suitable for mixed convective-acoustic flow.
+The mixed scheme on the other hand can resolve both convective and acoustic features in the same flow, and can also achieve this with dramatically reduced convective upwind diffusion.